woocommerce/woocommerce/readme.txt

 * Tweak - If a PayPal prefix is changed, IPN requests break for all existing orders - fixed. new woocommerce_get_order_id_by_order_key() function added.
 Thanks Brent.
 * Tweak - On add to cart success, redirect back.
 * Tweak - Prefix jquery plugins JS
-* Tweak - Extra validation for PayPal IPN
+* Tweak - Made paypal use wc-api for IPN

 * Fix - Added more error messages for coupons.
 * Fix - Variation sku updating after selection.